softwaresaved/automated_testing/README.md

 OK
 ```

-nosetests prints a dot for each test function that it finds and runs.

-Many unit test frameworks provide these capabilities so long as tests are written in a certain way.
-For example, using FRUIT for Fortran you write test subroutines:
+Many unit test frameworks provide these capabilities, so long as tests are written in a certain way.
+For example, using FRUIT for Fortran we write test subroutines.

 ```
 !
 FORTRAN FRUIT example
 subroutine test_count_frequency() . . .
 ```

-Using JUnit for Java, you write test classes and mark up test methods with annotations:
+Using JUnit for Java, we write test classes, and mark up test methods with annotations.

 ```
 // Java JUnit example